Gotland Sweden Travel Guide

 Consider renting a bicycle to reach places off main bus routes for quiet exploration.

-For easy booking of tours and activities at Gotland's attractions, consider GetYourGuide.
+For easy booking of tours and pastimes at Gotland's attractions, consider GetYourGuide.

 Gotland's size allows for a blend of city and rural exploration.
-Plan your days to group attractions geographically.
+Schedule your daily activities to group attractions geographically.

-Visby can take 1-2 full days to explore its wall, ruins, and museums.
+Visby can take 1-2 entire days to discover its wall, ruins, and museums.
 Allocate separate days for northern, central, and southern Gotland for nature and countryside churches.

 While Visby is walkable, exploring the rest of Gotland needs transport.